Ann Sheridan: Freelance star

 In April 1949, she announced she wanted to produce Second Lady, a film based on a story by Eleanore Griffin.
-She was going to make Carriage Entrance at RKO.
+She was going to make My Forbidden Past (originally titled Carriage Entrance) at RKO.
 They fired her and Sheridan sued for $250,000 (equivalent to $ million today) The New York Times reported the amount as $350,000 ($ million today).
 Sheridan ultimately won $55,162 ($ today).

 Universal

 Sheridan made Woman on the Run (1950), a noir also starring Dennis O'Keefe which she produced.
 She wanted to make a film called Her Secret Diary.